All Episodes

 Thanks for calling.

-Uh okay, let's take Keith in Morgantown.
+Okay, let's take Keith in Morgantown.

 Welcome to the show, Keith.

-Um another one of these kind of insurances that you don't ever need until you need it is unemployment.
+Another one of these kind of insurances that you don't ever need until you need it is unemployment.

-And I think uh that uh that's devastating.
+And I think that's devastating.

 And matter of fact, some people say, well, look, you need some kind of unemployment compensation.

-Well, we have to ask ourselves when people say you need something, you definitely need something and you can't do without it.
+Well, we have to ask ourselves, when people say you need something, you definitely need something and you can't do without it.

 How in the world did we make it?